 Our attorneys have helped victims of dangerous animal attacks, and understand the horror and consequences of such an attack.
 If you or a loved one has been bitten or attacked by a dangerous animal, you may be entitled to money damages.
 Please call 770-982-1800 or e-mail one of our attorneys right away for a free evaluation of your case.

-Mason & Associates, P.C. has offices in Atlanta and Lawrenceville and accepts cases in all of Georgia’s 159 Counties including: Barrow County (Winder), Clarke County (Athens), Cobb County, Dekalb County (Lithonia, Stone Mountain), Fayette County, Forsyth County, Fulton County, Hall County, Henry County, Gwinnett County (Snellville, Lilburn, Duluth, Norcross, Grayson), Newton County, Oconee County, Paulding County, Rockdale County (Conyers), Walton County (Loganville and Monroe).
+Mason & Associates, P.C. has offices in Atlanta, Lawrenceville and Roswell and accepts cases in all of Georgia’s 159 Counties including: Barrow County (Winder), Clarke County (Athens), Cobb County, Dekalb County (Lithonia, Stone Mountain), Fayette County, Forsyth County, Fulton County, Hall County, Henry County, Gwinnett County (Snellville, Lilburn, Duluth, Norcross, Grayson), Newton County, Oconee County, Paulding County, Rockdale County (Conyers), Walton County (Loganville and Monroe).